ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/matrix-processing.md

         square_root_tuple = compute_square_root_exhaustive(number)
 ```

-Once you have correctly resolved all of the `TODO` markers in the `squareroot`
+Once you have correctly resolved all of the `TODO` markers in the `matrix`
 program, it should produce the expected output described in the previous
 section.
-With that said, please bear in mind that, when running `squareroot`
+With that said, please bear in mind that, when running `matrix`
 with the `--profile` flag it will produce different profiling data depending on
 the performance of your computer.